Ism-ail11/printf/README.md

 # printf
-This is a colaborate project with my partner KArim
+This is a colaborate project with my partner Karim